Bayer wins EU approval for $62.5 billion Monsanto buy

 Bayer has already reached a deal to sell certain seed and herbicide assets for 5.9 billion euros ($7.2 billion) to BASF and to give it a license to its global digital farming data.
 It will also divest its vegetable seeds business to BASF.

-The Commission is due to decide on the BASF deal by April 16.
+The Commission is due to rule on the BASF deal by April 16.

-China has given conditional approval to the Bayer and Monsanto deal, which has won the green light in Brazil.
-It is currently being reviewed by U.S. and Russia antitrust authorities.
+The Greens grouping in the European Parliament echoed the sentiment, saying smaller players in the agriculture industry needed to be helped too.

+“The agriculture industry is already far too concentrated, giving a handful of massive firms a stranglehold on food production.
+Merging two of the biggest players only makes a bad situation worse,” Greens spokesman Bart Staes said.

-Reporting by Foo Yun Chee, editing by Robin Emmott
+Reporting by Foo Yun Chee with additional reporting by Diane Bartz in Washington; editing by Robin Emmott, David Evans and Cynthia Osterman